Gamer-Tool-Studio/npc-gpt-plugin/README.md

 - `apiKey`: The API key used for making requests to the server.
 - `ApiKeyVariableId`: game Variable ID to store the API Key within the game
 - `gptResponseVariableId`: The ID of the variable where the GPT response will be stored.
-- ´responseStatusVariable´: game Variable ID to manage the status repsponse from the NPC-GPT API.
+- `responseStatusVariable`: game Variable ID to manage the status repsponse from the NPC-GPT API.

 ## Plugin Commands